AUTUMN PACKING LIST (BACKPACKS)

 Wear sunscreen often.
 You are exposed to UV all day and can get sunburn even in Autumn

 Be careful when buying your rain poncho.
 Some brands are just not up to the job when it rains down furiously (it does that a lot in spring and Autumn, especially in Galicia).
 Make sure you have a backpack cover to protect your belongings.
-Many pilgrims (me included) have had to spend an entire evening drying out clothes after being completely drenched by rainfall.

 If you find yourself walking at a very rainy time, in addition to your backpack cover, you might want to consider packing the contents of your backpack in plastic bags before re-packing them.
 This helps keep everything dry when even the ponchos let in the water.